 Photo by Algimantas Barzdzius / Shutterstock.com

-Lithuania's industrial producer price index (PPI) rose 16.3% year-on-year following a 17.6% increase in November, figures from Vilnius-based Statistics Lithuania (LS) showed on Tuesday.
+Lithuania's producer price index (PPI) increased 20.7% year-on-year in December, after a 23.9% growth in November, figures from Statistics Lithuania (LS) showed on Tuesday.

-Prices for products sold on the domestic market increased 27.9% annually and those for the foreign market grew 7.9%.
+Producer prices for products sold on the local market advanced 30.9% annually in December, and prices for products sold on the foreign market climbed 12.2% from a year ago.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Producing journalism that is worthy of the name is a costly business.
 For 27 years, the publishers, editors and reporters of the Budapest Business Journal have striven to bring you business news that works, information that you can trust, that is factual, accurate and presented without fear or favor.